Home

 Below is a closer look at what makes up the front matter:

 No book would be complete without a book title page.
 The title page should contain the author name (or pen name) and title of the book (including subtitles) just as it appears on your book cover.
 The publisher’s name may also appear on a full title page.
-Let's not forget that the title and cover act as the book poster for your manuscript, so it's important to get these parts right.
+Your title and subtitle should match what appears on the cover, so it's important to get these parts right.
 The title page will also appear on the right hand page.

 A second half title page may be useful if your front matter is particularly lengthy.
 To indicate the separation between the front matter and body of your book, an author or their designer may place a second half-title page, as if to officially announce, “Here’s where the story starts!”